ctrl-alt-dtl/PMA-Labs/Chap5/README.md

 ![3-3: Ghidra](Images/5-1-4.png)

-Ghidra pretty much spelling this out with no effort.
-Although it did require a forced disassembly request.
+Ghidra is pretty much spelling this out with no effort.
+Although, it did require a forced disassembly function.

 5. [...]